George Beverly Shea: Billy Graham Evangelistic Association (1947 to 2013)

 According to Don Cusic, "Shea and Billy Graham are the prime examples of an evangelical Christianity with mainstream appeal after World War II.
 Previously the evangelicals and fundamentalists were on the fringes of American religion; Shea and Graham put it in the mainstream."
 According to David Poling, "central to Billy's successful ministry are the years of loyal service of people like George Beverly Shea, the first staff member to be hired by Graham back in the Chicago radio days."
 Shea has been involved as a soloist with Billy Graham and his ministry since 1947.

 Shea first met Billy Graham in 1940 while Graham was pastor of the Village Church in Western Springs, Illinois.
 In a September 2007 interview Shea recalled how he first met Billy Graham:

-One morning, there was a rap on my office door.
-I looked out and there was a tall young man with blond hair and we shook hands.
-He was 21 and I was 31.
-It was Billy Graham and he had traveled in from Wheaton College on a train just to say 'hello.'
-He said he listened to my morning hymn show called 'Hymns From The Chapel.'
-That's how we first got acquainted.
-I came into this work with Mr. Graham in 1947 after we had exchanged letters and talked on the phone.
-He said he wanted me to be his gospel singer.
-I thanked him but told him the only gospel singers I've ever heard about would sing a verse or two and stop and talk a while.
-'Would I have to do that?'
-I asked him.
-He chuckled and said, 'I hope not.'
-With that, I said, 'Well, I'd like to come with you.'
-That was in November of 1947 and I've been with him ever since.

 In 1948 Shea, along with Graham, Barrows and Grady Wilson, formulated a set of ethical guidelines, later designated The Modesto Manifesto, that became the cornerstone of the BGEA.
 Shea, along with Graham, Barrows, Grady Wilson and George Wilson, is one of the five directors of the BGEA.